 Additional Factors: Institutions with a small asset base or a short operating history can represent an instability risk beyond what their financial ratios indicate.
 Northwest Community Credit Union has a relatively low asset base.

-The Texas Ratio is an indicator of how much funds a bank has available compared to the total value of loans considered at risk.
-As of December 31, 2013 Northwest Community Credit Union had $405,000 in non-current loans and owned real-estate with $6.64 million in equity and loan loss allowances on hand to cover it.
-This gives Northwest Community Credit Union a Texas Ratio of 6.10% which is excellent.
+The Texas Ratio is an indicator of how much capital a bank has available compared to the total value of loans considered at risk.
+As of March 31, 2014 Northwest Community Credit Union had $729,000 in non-current loans and owned real-estate with $6.66 million in equity and loan loss allowances on hand to cover it.
+This gives Northwest Community Credit Union a Texas Ratio of 10.95% which is excellent.
 Any bank with a Texas Ratio near or greater than 100% is considered at risk.

-The Texas Ratio for Northwest Community Credit Union decreased dramatically from 17.82% as of December 31, 2012 to 6.10% as of December 31, 2013, resulting in a positive change of 65.77%.This indicates that the balance sheet and financial strength for Northwest Community Credit Union has improved dramatically in recent periods.
+The Texas Ratio for Northwest Community Credit Union experienced no significant changes from 11.91% as of March 31, 2013 to 10.95% as of March 31, 2014, resulting in a positive change of 8.08%.This indicates that the balance sheet and financial strength for Northwest Community Credit Union has had no significant changes in recent periods.